Understanding E-Waste Regulations and Compliance

 Establish an E-Waste Management Policy

 An essential first step for businesses is to create an internal e-waste management policy that outlines how electronic devices are handled throughout their lifecycle.
-This policy should detail procedures for acquiring, using, and disposing electronic equipment.
+This policy should detail procedures for the acquisition, use, and disposal of electronic equipment.

 It’s important to involve multiple departments, such as IT, facilities management, and procurement, to ensure a unified approach.
 Establishing this policy allows businesses to take a structured approach that minimizes the risks of improper disposal while maximizing opportunities for reuse or recycling.